 Only licensed child care providers may be used for CPS and FC child care.
 If there is a situation in which a licensed provider cannot be obtained, an exception to the policy will be reviewed on a case-by-case basis in order to determine approval by State Office.
-See Exception Criteria for CPS and FC Child Care Cases below (Section 2.13.1).
-Also see Out-of-State Provider Section 5.7.7.
+See Exception Criteria for CPS and FC Child Care Cases below.
+Also see Out-of-State Provider.

-2.13.1 Exception Criteria for CPS and FC Child Care Cases
+2.12.1 Exception Criteria for CPS and FC Child Care Cases

 Child care arrangements for CPS and Foster children must be in licensed facilities enrolled in the SC Voucher Program.
 However, exceptions will be made on a case-by-case basis.
 The Human Services (HS) worker should request exceptions in writing (via email) to Shelah Strange at shelah.strange@dss.sc.gov.
+Documentation should also be made in the CAPSS system and the Casemanager should staff with their supervisor.
 The request should detail the following:

-- 1. Caretaker's name and SSN - 2.
-CPS/FC child's name and SSN - 3.
-Reason the particular facility is requested - 4.
-Worker's assessment that the facility meets the child's assessed needs - 5.
-Documented approval from the HS program supervisor for the child to receive child care services in a facility that is registered or exempt from regulatory requirements.
+- 1) Caretaker's name and SSN - 2) CPS/FC child's name and SSN - 3) Reason the particular facility is requested - 4) Worker's assessment that the facility meets the child's assessed needs - 5) Documented approval from the HS program supervisor for the child to receive child care services in a facility that is registered or exempt from regulatory requirements.